chibikes/cd0037-API-Development-and-Documentation-project/backend/README.md

 `DELETE '/api/v1/questions/${question_id}'`

 General:
 Deletes a question with a given id of question_id.
-Returns a success value of true if the question was successfully deleted.
+Returns a success value of true if the question was successfully deleted and the id of the given question.

 Sample Request: curl -X DELETE http://127.0.0.1:5000/questions/1